Shoshone/Goshute Youth Language Apprenticeship Program

 Living on Campus

-For six weeks during the summer, first-year students, “SYLAPers,” lived in the residence halls at the University of Utah.
-In addition to housing, SYLAPers were given a meal plan that provides them with 19 meals per week at the dining hall.
+For six weeks during the summer, first-year students, colloquially known as “SYLAPers,” lived in the residence halls at the University of Utah.
+In addition to housing, SYLAPers were given a meal plan that that allowed them to eat at the dining hall.

 Usually, two Residential Advisors (RAs) supervised the students.
 The Residential Advisors supervised activities designed to broaden the SYLAPers’ life experiences and increase confidence.
 Past activities include team sports; a ropes course; exploration of the local urban and rural environments; Shoshoni cultural activities such as beading, basket making, and playing handgame; college preparation meetings; and overall wellness, alcohol and drug awareness workshops.

 Internship Projects Centered on Shoshoni Language Preservation and Learning

 Shoshoni Talking Dictionary

 The Shoshoni Talking Dictionary is an electronic dictionary that the SYLAPers helped to develop.
-The SYLAPers elicit, record, and edit audio for new words to add to the dictionary.
-The Shoshoni Talking Dictionary is used in Shoshoni tribal language programs in communities, and used by individuals.
+The SYLAPers learned the techniques of field methods to elicit, record, and edit audio for new words to add to the dictionary.
+The Shoshoni Talking Dictionary is used in Shoshoni community language programs and by individuals.

 Shoshoni Illustrated Storybooks and other Media Projects

 Ranging from the illustration of traditional Shoshone stories to the creation of innovative stories, the SYLAPers created storybooks which help Shoshoni language learners and teachers master vocabulary and grammatical concepts.
-Some storybooks are then adapted to videobooks with elders reading the text and other sound-effects adding to the experience.
+Some storybooks are then adapted to videobooks with Shoshoni elders or fluent speakers reading the text and other visual and sound effects added to make the experience more engaging.

-Generous funding by Barrick enabled us to invite back previous SYLAP students to continue to develop their skills and work independently on projects such as; collaborating with Red Butte Gardens on ethnobotany projects; creating materials for Shoshoni language Head Start programs; working on our 30,000-word Shoshoni Dictionary; creating artwork for additional illustrated storybooks; and, developing a preliminary version of a Shoshoni language video game, "Enee!"
+Generous funding by Barrick enabled us to invite back previous SYLAP students to continue to develop their skills and work independently on projects such as; collaborating with Red Butte Gardens on ethnobotany projects; creating materials for Shoshoni language Head Start programs; working on our Shoshoni Dictionary; creating artwork for additional illustrated storybooks; and, developing a preliminary version of a Shoshoni language video game, "Enee!"

 If you have participated or have been involved with SYLAP in any way, please join our Facebook group by clicking the icon below.
 (This group is private and you must be approved by a moderator before you can join!)